 Customer orders without a cloud solution

 Customer Z sends an order to a business.
-In the diagram, six employees can be seen involved in processing the order.
+Six employees are involved in processing the order.
 The coordination of issues involving the customer is mostly made via e-mail.
 For internal development, there is of course an internal ERP system, but many internal decisions are still made verbally: who will send the design to the customer for approval – construction or sales, or when can the accounts department send off an invoice for the deposit, and so on.

 There is potential for errors to creep in just about anywhere.
 To compound the problems, with no standardised processes, waiting times can end up being extended.
 However, there is another way: